 For example, if you think you’ll be asked questions about your communication skills, find an example of when you resolved a disagreement, gave a presentation or taught someone how to do something.

-Use the STAR technique (situation, time, action and result).
+Use the STAR technique (situation, task, action and result).
 Put together a sentence to describe each of these elements and remember the result or outcome is the most important bit to show you learned from the experience.

 - Think of a Situation where you applied the competency